 Batik fabric is a form of cloth that is frequently colored or painted.
-The dyes are added to the cloth when it is still unwoven or after it has been woven.
+The dyes are added to the fabric when it is still unwoven or after it has been woven.
 The dyeing process is known as "batik."
-They make traditional Javanese Batik cloth, which is made by people who live on the Indonesian island of Java.
+They make traditional Javanese Batik cloth, made by people living on the Indonesian island of Java or the Inland Empire.

 Making Inland Batik

-Batik fabric is created by first creating a design and then dyeing the fabric.
+Batik fabric is created by creating a design and then dyeing the fabric.
 The design is created using either yarn or wax.
-The yarn method of batik is known as warp-resist, whereas the wax method uses wax resistance.
+The yarn batik method is known as warp-resist, whereas the wax method uses wax resistance.

 Inland Batik Sarongs

 Lovely Indonesian batik Javanese is a language spoken only on the Indonesian island of Java.
 Javanese, Sundanese, Madurese, and Balinese are the languages that people who identify with their Javanese background can speak.
 The Javanese language is thought to have been spoken since the 7th century, although no one knows for certain.
-People think Javanese are from Malay, but this isn't entirely true.
+People think Javanese are from Malay, but this is only partially true.

 Visitors to Bali are frequently taken aback by how contemporary the island is.
-From basic food carts to high-end restaurants offering Italian cuisine, you may get practically everything you'd find anywhere in Asia.
-They also offer some of the top hotels and resorts on the globe, with bargains that are difficult to obtain elsewhere on the planet.
+You may get practically everything anywhere in Asia, from essential food carts to high-end Italian cuisine restaurants.
+They also offer some top hotels and resorts globally, with bargains that are difficult to obtain elsewhere.

-People's cultural background can be highly significant to them and can influence how they live.
-It can also be hard to keep up with fast changes because it isn't always seen as a resource or isn't very profitable.
+People's cultural background can be highly significant and influence how they live.
+It can also be hard to keep up with fast changes because it is only sometimes seen as a resource or could be more profitable.

 Inland Batik Patterns

-A modern batik pattern is one that has been drawn into cloth using wax and then colored.
-The wax can be carved into the cloth or applied with a pen-like instrument; the batik artist will then color the fabric using natural colors.
+A modern batik pattern has been drawn into cloth using wax and then colored.
+The wax can be carved into the fabric or applied with a pen-like instrument; the batik artist will then color the material using natural colors.
 The batik print artist might use a process called puncturing to make patterns in his work.

 Differences between Inland Batik and Coastal Batik

-This traditional Indonesian picture fabric, which is becoming increasingly rich in themes and colors, has even begun to be acknowledged by international nations.
+This traditional Indonesian picture fabric, becoming increasingly rich in themes and colors, has even begun to be acknowledged by international nations.
 But what is the distinction between inland and coastal batik?
-There aren't many Indonesians who know the solution; perhaps you are one of them.
+Only some Indonesians know the solution.
 Some people only know batik as a textile that has been scraped with wax to make it attractive, but they are unaware that there are two varieties of batik.

 Indonesian batik is often separated into two design types based on the range of colors, patterns, and ideologies.
 There are two types of batik: inland batik and coastal batik.
-For those of you who are unfamiliar, come on, learn more about Hipwee!
+For those of you who are unfamiliar with this unique type of costume, come on, learn more about Hipwee.

 Inland Batik and Coastal Batik Histories and Philosophy

-Inland batik is batik that develops and flourishes on the foundation of Javanese cultural philosophy, which relates to spiritual qualities.
+Inland batik is a batik that develops and flourishes on the foundation of Javanese cultural philosophy, which relates to spiritual qualities.
 It also includes the harmony of an organized, harmonic, and balanced cosmos.
-As a result, this interior batik is particularly traditional and regional.
+As a result, this interior batik is mainly traditional and regional.

-Coastal batik is affected by regional culture from outside of Java, as well as foreign cultural influences such as China, India, Hinduism, and Buddhism.
-This acculturation underpins the coastal batik style, which differs greatly from inland batik.
+Coastal batik is affected by regional culture outside Java and foreign cultural influences such as China, India, Hinduism, and Buddhism.
+This acculturation underpins the coastal batik style, which differs significantly from inland batik.

 Inland Batik and Coastal Batik Development

-Inland batik grew in rural regions, particularly in Yogyakarta and Surakarta.
+Inland Batik costume grew in rural regions, particularly in Yogyakarta and Surakarta.
 According to its history, this interior batik cloth is an enlarged palace family textile that can only be worn by monarchs and palace officials.
 Hence, interior batik is also known as palace batik or classical batik.

 Inland Batik and Coastal Batik Prices

-By comparison, coastal batik is unquestionably more commercial because of its lower pricing.
+Coastal batik is unquestionably more commercial because of its lower pricing.
 Meanwhile, inland batik, which still employs the writing or canting and stamping process, is more costly.
-Neither the complicated process of making it nor the reason for it can be separated from each other.
+The complicated process of making it and its reason can be separated.

 That was an overview of the distinctions between inland and coastal batik.
-As the younger generation, we should be aware of the various forms of batik that have existed throughout Indonesia's history.
-Although I am not a lover of batik, this knowledge can be useful, and most importantly, don't be bashful when questioned by a foreigner.
+As the younger generation, we should be aware of the various forms of batik throughout Indonesia's history.
+Although I am not a lover of batik, this knowledge can be helpful, and most importantly, don't be bashful when questioned by a foreigner.

 The theme utilized in interior batik is not random; each motif has a philosophical value.
 The many decorations made were meditative, tidy, and symmetrical.
-The majority employ geometric designs and Javanese-Hindu cultural influences, such as temple ornamentation in Yogyakarta and Surakarta.
-Animal themes, in particular, aren't shown in full.
+Most employ geometric designs and Javanese-Hindu cultural influences, such as temple ornamentation in Yogyakarta and Surakarta.
+Animal themes, in particular, are only shown in part.
 Instead, only a few parts of the animal's body are shown.

-Coastal batik motifs are often more explicit, free, spontaneous, and rough, and tend to be inventive and abstract.
+Coastal batik motifs are often more explicit, free, spontaneous, and rough and tend to be inventive and abstract.
 It is usually inspired by what is observed, such as flowers or butterflies with complete heads and legs.
-Of course, each pattern has a different significance depending on the culture of the place.
+Of course, each pattern has a different significance depending on the place's culture.

 Wearing Inland Batik and Coastal Batik

-For official ceremonies, inland batik is typically worn as nymphing or jar (long batik fabric), which keeps its original dimensions of around 2.5 x 1.1 meters.
-Its usage can be replicated or it can be used to knit.
-Even though we sometimes see batik embroidered clothes, it is mostly used for weddings and other important events.
+Inland empire batik costume is typically worn as nymphing or jar (long batik fabric) for official ceremonies (a wedding, for example), keeping its original dimensions at around 2.5 x 1.1 meters.
+Its usage can be replicated, or it can be used to knit.
+Even though we sometimes see batik-embroidered clothes and shoes, it is mainly used for weddings and other important events.

-Coastal batik, on the other hand, is used more as a model of modern apparel and clothing.
-With so many varieties, such as robes, dresses, and the most recent clothing models that incorporate batik themes.
+On the other hand, Coastal batik is used more as a modern apparel and clothing model, with many varieties, such as robes, dresses, and the most recent clothing models that incorporate batik themes.

 Contrasting Characteristics of Inland Batik and Coastal Batik

 In coastal batik, colors like red, blue, green, and yellow are used to show off the interests of the larger population.
-Some also use orange, purple, and other light colors, which show off the interests of the larger group.
+Some also use orange, purple, and other light colors, which show off the larger group's interests.

 Coastal and Inland Batik Textiles

 Coastal batik is a type of batik that is commonly found along the coast.
-This type of batik textile usually has a lot of bright colors, which makes it great for clothes like shirts.
+This type of batik textile usually has many bright colors, making it great for clothes like shirts.

-Indonesian inland batik is a sort of fabric that is coloured and patterned exclusively on the back of the material.
-The designs are created using wax or plant dyes and are applied to the cloth prior to weaving.
+Indonesian inland batik is a fabric that is colored and patterned exclusively on the back of the material.
+The designs are created using wax or plant dyes and are applied to the cloth before weaving.
 The patterns are drawn on the cloth, and then the dyes are applied.
-After that, the wax or dye is removed, showing the design that was placed there.
+After that, the wax or dye is removed, showing the design placed there.

-The human activity of creating visual, auditory, or performing works that express feelings, thoughts, or physical states is referred to as an art form.
+The human activity of creating visual, auditory, or performing works expressing feelings, thoughts, or physical states is an art form.
 It has been characterized as "the making of lovely things."

 Batik art is a wax-resist dying process used on textiles to generate patterned, multi-colored motifs using "tie-dye" procedures.
-Handkerchiefs, sarongs (skirts), ikat-woven textiles, and garment materials are examples of traditional batik items.
+Traditional batik items include handkerchiefs, sarongs (skirts), ikat-woven textiles, and garment materials.

-Indonesian Batik design is a sophisticated and rich design heritage that blends the methods of repeating patterns, weaving, and dying to create vibrant fabrics.
+Indonesian Batik design is a sophisticated and rich heritage that blends repeating patterns, weaving, and dying to create vibrant fabrics.
 The ikat method used to manufacture the cloth is frequently reflected in the design of the cloth (i.e., Lengger, Sengka, or Talo).
-Keris sheaths, tigers, birds, and stylised dragons are popular themes.
+Keris sheaths, tigers, birds, and stylized dragons are popular themes.

 Traditional crafts are frequently said to have evolved from the necessity for clothing and shelter.
-Traditional crafts have their origins in farming, hunting, fishing, and more rudimentary means of creating weapons and equipment.
+Traditional crafts originated in farming, hunting, fishing, and more rudimentary means of creating weapons and equipment.